 In 1107, Norman lord Henry de Beaumont, Earl of Warwick, received from king Henry I, the authority on the Gower Peninsula.
 During this period, Wales consisted of independent principalities and kingdoms, often waging war with each other.
 Since there was no centrally coordinated Norman invasion of Wales, lords such as Henry de Beaumont were encouraged to conquer border land on their own.
 This strategy required a large number of castles to suppress resistance and strengthen governments in the newly conquered territories.
 One of the at least seven, that was then built on the peninsula, was the castle of Henry de Beaumont in Pennard.

-In 1203, the lordship of Gower was granted by king John to the de Braoses, a prominent family of Anglo-Norman nobility from Briouze, Normandy.
+In 1203 Gower was granted by King John to the de Braoses, a prominent family of Anglo-Norman nobility from Briouze, Normandy.
 Members of this family played a significant role in the Norman conquest of England and the subsequent power struggles in England, Wales and Ireland.
 One of its members, William de Braose, transformed the castle into a stone structure at the end of the 13th century.
-Perhaps this was caused by the dispute that William then had with John de Monmouth, bishop of Llandaff, and the desire to strengthen his position.
+Perhaps this was due to the dispute that William then led with John de Monmouth, Bishop of Llandaff, and the desire to strengthen his position.

 In the late Middle Ages, a four-sided tower was erected in the western part of the castle.
 It was completely extended in front of the perimeter of the walls, had two storeys, due to its location on the slopes it was reinforced with a battered plinth and served residential functions.
 The room on the ground floor was illuminated by two windows splayed to the inside, one south and one west.
 As in the smaller turret, no stone stairs between the floors were used inside.

-Fragments of the ruined defensive wall have survived to the present day, mainly in the northern part of the perimeter, where they are visible to the level of the wall-walk, and a short fragment on the southern side.
+Until today, fragments of the ruined defensive wall have survived, mainly in the northern and north-eastern part of the perimeter, where they are visible to the level of the wall-walk, and a short fragment on the southern side.
 Two western towers, the nearby projection at the northern curtain and the outer wall of the double-tower gate with the relics of the walls of the northern gate tower have also survived.
 Admission to the ruins is free.

 Kenyon J., The medieval castles of Wales, Cardiff 2010.